CrazyPeter/TitlesScrollView/README.md

     just clone this project,see the src folder,read .h file

 ###Attention
-    1.no cocoapods surpport,it's to easy,no need cocoapods
+    1.no cocoapods surpport,it's too easy,no need cocoapods
-    2.no "swift vertion",if you need that,you can rewrite this view by your self.
+    2.no "swift vertion" on plan,if you need that,you can rewrite this view by your self.

-####if you like it ,you can buy me a coffee,Alipay:k9629@163.com
+####if you like it ,you can buy me a cup of coffee,Alipay:k9629@163.com

 <br> <br> <br>